Chat with us on WhatsApp

 Finasteride for Hair Growth - Frequently Asked Questions

 Male pattern baldness is related to your sex hormones and genes.
-Hormonal changes, genetics or ageing can cause a receding hairline as well as a pattern of hair thinning on the crown.
+Hormonal changes, genetics, or ageing can cause a receding hairline, as well as a pattern of hair thinning on the crown.

+What is finasteride, and how can it help with this?
 Finasteride is a prescription drug used to treat male hair loss, particularly male pattern baldness, and promote scalp hair growth.

 How does finasteride work?

-FDA-approved and approved in the UK (prescription only), finasteride prevents the androgen-dependent miniaturisation of hair follicles by binding to and blocking the type II 5 alpha reductase enzyme and preventing the conversion of testosterone to DHT.
-DHT, or dihydrotestosterone, is an androgen produced from testosterone and is the hormone responsible for male pattern hair loss.
+FDA-approved and approved in the UK, finasteride prevents the androgen-dependent miniaturisation of hair follicles.
+It does this by blocking the type II 5 alpha reductase enzyme, thereby preventing the conversion of testosterone to dihydrotestosterone (DHT).

-In men susceptible to hair loss, DHT can bind to receptors in the hair follicles and cause them to shrink and eventually die.
-1mg of finasteride can lower serum and scalp DHT levels by 60%.
+DHT is an androgen produced from testosterone.
+It is the hormone responsible for male pattern hair loss.
+In men susceptible to male pattern hair loss, DHT can bind to receptors in the hair follicles, causing them to shrink and eventually die.
+Taking oral finasteride in 1mg doses can lower serum and scalp DHT levels by 60%.

 Is finasteride effective for hair loss?